AnonJr/AnonJr.com/_pages/cv.md

 ## Summary

-I began my career in IT, first building computers out of necessity and later discovering a true passion for programming.
-After college, I worked in Training and Development at Cape Fear Valley Health, where I wasn’t just behind the computer — I was also teaching CPR, ACLS, and Nonviolent Crisis Intervention.
-Over the years, my journey evolved from writing code to repairing stringed instruments, but my love for problem-solving has always remained the same.
+I began my career in IT first building/upgrading computers in high school out of a cost necessity, and later discovering a love of programming in college.
+After college, I worked in Training and Development at Cape Fear Valley Health.
+I was involved in all aspects of online training - writing the system that was used for a decade, running the server and ongoing maintenance, copy editing, providing support, and whatever else was needed.
+I wasn’t just behind the computer — I was also teaching CPR, portions of ACLS and PALS, and Nonviolent Crisis Intervention.
+During college and beyond I also did photography, repair work, and roadie work for a local Christian Rock band - Jesus Joshua 24:15.
+After leaving the hospital, I took a working sabbatical at Music & Arts Retail.
+I took some classes to fill in a few missing spots in my guitar repair repertoire.
+From there I moved into the Repair Shop side of Music & Arts until I needed to relocate - my stepfather unexpectedly passed away and my mother needed help.

-I’m a lifelong learner, constantly seeking to expand my knowledge — from software systems to physical instruments.
-Today, I bring that systems-oriented mindset to the repair bench, helping restore and maintain the quality of every instrument I work with.
-Each project, whether teaching a class or reworking a violin, is another opportunity to grow and share what I know.
+One throughline in every job, every role, every company is that I’m a lifelong learner.
+I am constantly seeking to expand my knowledge.
+I love sharing what I know too.
+Each project is another opportunity to grow and share what I have learned.

 ---

-## Skills

-**Languages & Frameworks:** ASP Classic, VBScript, HTML, CSS, SQL, VB6, COBOL, Perl **Tools & Platforms:** IIS, SQL Server Express, MS Access, MS Office, PrototypeJS **Creative & Technical:** Graphics Design, Audio Recording, Video Processing, Teaching, Writing **Preferences:**
-👍 Writing, Teaching, Audio Recording, Guitars, CSS, Graphics, HTML, ASP Classic 👎 Server Administration

----

 ## Experience

 ### Stringed Instrument Repair Technician
-**Music & Arts** — *Sep 2017 – Present*
+**Music & Arts** — *Sep 2017 – Nov 2025*

-- Repair and refurbish violins, violas, cellos, double basses, and guitars.
-- Maintain shop tools and materials.
+I started on the Retail side as part of a "working sabbatical", where I assisted the manager in improving inventory management, updating computer assets, and whatever else was needed in addition to sales responsibilities.

+In 2019 or so I transferred from the Charlotte Retail store to the Charlotte Repair Shop, where I detailed and inspected various instruments for return to the retail stores to be rented again.

+In 2020 I transferred to the Burlington Repair Shop and my role as a Stringed Instrument Repair Technician.
+Mostly I repaired and refurbished Repair and refurbish violins, violas, cellos, double basses.
+I also worked on guitars, mandolins, ukuleles, and the occasional banjo setup.

 ### Computer-Based Training Developer
 **Cape Fear Valley Health System** — *Dec 2003 – Dec 2017*